Call for Proposals to be supported via the AHEAD Trans-National Access programme to ground and test facilities.

 Since the AHEAD Trans-National Access programme is limited by the EC funds available, it is possible that not all of these access days will be allocated at every facility; adjustments, if required, will be considered in due course.

 Projects must be scientifically competitive and will be ranked based on scientific merit and technical feasibility by an AHEAD- appointed international selection committee of 5 members, the majority of which are independent experts.
-Technical feasibility will be based on a technical report prepared by experts running the facility and made available in due time to the selection committee.
+Depending on proposal complexity technical feasibility may be based on a technical report prepared by experts running the facility and made available in due time to the selection committee.
 AHEAD will attempt to schedule time allocated by this committee subject to practical constraints on facility availability.
 Moreover, it is foreseen to assign higher priority to: (a) teams who are working in countries where no equivalent research infrastructure exist; (b) teams who have not previously used the installation and (c) users who are outside of the AHEAD network.
 For more information, please contact the Project Scientist (lorenzo.natalucci at iaps.inaf.it).

 - Successful proposers will receive travel funds to cover the travel and subsistence expenses of the team, consisting of a maximum of 3 (three) guest users.
 According to EU rules this allows one of the three members to be of the same nationality of the country hosting the facility.
 The length of the visits will depend on the required facility and planned test; possible durations range between 3 and 10 working days.
 Please also see the section on Trans-National Access on our Rules for Travel page;